skeezerbean/SPP-LegionV2-Management/README.md

 ### Changes -

+**0.0.2.5** - Cleaned up some code.
+If you're currently executing a task within the account manager section then trying to start other tasks will be likely ignored until the original task is complete.

 **0.0.2.4** - This is a massive change, finishing up the logic for handling orphaned objects in the characters table.
 Each character has an ID, and this searches for objects without a matching character associated with them.
 This enables you can cleanup much of the character database, remove orphaned characters (characters in the datbase that don't have a existing account), delete accounts.
 This also handles logic if the character being deleted is a guild master and tries to find a highest-ranking non-orphaned guild member to replace them, or to remove the guild entry if there are no available members.
 This resolves a crash if that isn't handled when starting the world server as it checks on guilds.

 **0.0.2.3** - Fixed bug in setting passwords, adding account creation logic